jpedro/king-rules/README.md

 This dynamically attaches a service to an existing ingress' rules.

-`king-rules` is short for Kubernetes Ingress Rules.
+`king-rules` is short for Kubernetes INGress Rules.
+I'm kidding.
+I just wanna use that Mel Brooks meme!

 ## Motivation